 - examples of what Examiners were expecting – this is of particular relevance to the questions that candidates appeared to find more challenging;

-- guidance and information relating to examination technique and command words.
+- guidance and information relating to examination technique.

 The reports do not include marking schemes or sample answers.